 The amount of money that can be transferred to a tax-free retirement account will increase to $2m on 1 July 2025.

 Each year, advisers await the December inflation statistics to the be released.
 The reason is simple, the transfer balance cap – the amount that can be transferred to a tax-free retirement account – is indexed to the Consumer Price Index (CPI) released each December.
 If inflation goes up, the general transfer balance cap is indexed in increments of $100,000 at the start of the financial year.
+The superannuation guarantee rules are broad and, in some circumstances, extend beyond the definition of common law employees to some directors, contractors, entertainers, sports persons and other workers.

 Employers need to pay compulsory superannuation guarantee (SG) to those considered employees under the definition in the SG rules.
 But, the SG definition of an employee is broad and just how far this definition extends has sparked debate of late about the rights of performers, gym instructors and others not typically considered employees.
 For employers and business owners, it is crucially important that if there is any uncertainty about the rights of workers to SG, your position is confirmed.
 From 1 July 2026, personal income tax rates will change.

 On the last sitting day of Parliament, the personal income tax rate reduction announced in the 2025-26 Federal Budget was confirmed.
 The modest reduction of 1% applies to the $18,201-$45,000 tax bracket, reducing from its current rate of 16% to 15% from 1 July 2026, then to 14% from 2027-28.
-The saving from the tax cut represents a maximum of $268 in the 2026-27 year and $536 from the 2027-28 year.
-The ATO has flagged a number of risks that attract its attention when small businesses incorrectly claim deductions and concessions.
+The saving from the tax cut represents a maximum of $268 in the 2026-27 year and $536 from the 2027-28 year. |

 AuthorHansens is a team of accounting professionals that love what we do.
 The observations and opinions in the articles written here, aim to challenge, inspire and provoke change into making your business better!
 Archives